EsracanGungor/MovieApp/README.md

 ## Functionality
 The app's functionality includes:
-1. Fetch a list of movies from tmdb api (https://developer.themoviedb.org/reference/intro/getting-started) and shows them in RecyclerView..
+1. Fetch a list of popular movies from tmdb api (https://developer.themoviedb.org/reference/intro/getting-started) and shows them in RecyclerView..
 2. Click a movie and redirect tmdb homepage.

 ## Tech Stack & Open-source Libraries